-Our engagements follow a structured approach, built on the OWASP methodology, and are governed by a strict code of professional ethics.
+We follow a structured approach in our engagements, based on the OWASP methodology.
+We adhere to a strict code of professional ethics.

 When a website or application works with personal data, online transactions or other confidential information, the user must be able to trust that website or application.